This new series just got 100% on Rotten Tomatoes – here’s where to watch

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.
 Why trust us?

-Percy Jackson and The Olympians season 2 debuts with 100% on Rotten Tomatoes – here’s how to watch
+This new series just got 100% on Rotten Tomatoes – here’s where to watch

-The second season sees the teen demigod set sail for the Sea of Monsters with his new cyclops half-brother

-Based on Rick Riordan’s wildly popular series of young adult fantasy novels, Percy Jackson and the Olympians returned to Disney+ for its second season on 10 December.
-Not up to speed?
-Percy is your average 12-year-old boy facing the challenge all boys face at that awkward age: finding out that you’re the son of the Greek god Poseidon and saviour of the world.
+The TV adaptation of Rick Riordan’s popular series of young adult fantasy novels, Percy Jackson and the Olympians returned to Disney+ on 10 December.
+If your not familiar with the plot, Percy is your average 12-year-old boy facing the challenge all boys face at that awkward age: finding out that you’re the son of the Greek god Poseidon and saviour of the world.

-Season two dives straight into the chaotic waters of book two, The Sea of Monsters, which sees our hero and his friends trekking off to find the legendary Golden Fleece.
+Season two charts the treacherous waters of book two, The Sea of Monsters, which sees Percy and Co trekking off to find the legendary Golden Fleece.
 The second season retains the show’s coveted 100 per cent score on Rotten Tomatoes, and promises to be one of the best ways to get younger family members to look at something other than their phones over the Christmas break.

 If you’re looking to catch up on the latest episodes or want to know exactly when the finale airs, here’s everything you need to know about watching season two.